 - Many lease agreements place the burden on you to pay for certain repairs and maintenance services.

-6. What’s Involved In Entering A Lease Agreement?
+6. What’s Involved In Entering An Equipment Lease Agreement?

 The first decision you’ll face, after you decide on the equipment, is what kind of a lease agreement suits your needs.
 You’ll probably have several options, you just need to figure out which is best for you.